 - Learning Team Reflection - each team has their own Reflection Board.

 - Individual Reflection - learners have their own personal Reflection Board, such as in their notebook or manilla folder.
 Students spontaneously did this in one 4th grade class on their own, pretty amazing.

 - You can use this every day, not just at the end of the cycle.
 Keep it short and sweet in this case, just to quickly gauge the engagement and learning and make intuitive adjustments.

 - Keep the Reflection Board up throughout the Engagement Cycle.
 Learners can add or remove their post its anytime during the Engagement Cycle.
-Take the formal Reflection event at the end of they Engagement Cycle to discuss and commit to action in the next Cycle.
+Take the formal Reflection event at the end of their Engagement Cycle to discuss and commit to action in the next Cycle.

 - Don’t use the same Reflection every Cycle.
 Switch it up.

 - References - Reflection is inspired by Retrospectives from the Agile framework called Scrum.

 John Miller, CSP, PMP